logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 ```

 !!!note
-    It takes several minutes between the time you create the managed identity and the time a role can be asigned to it.
+    It takes several minutes between the time you create the managed identity and the time a role can be assigned to it.
 So if we get an error message starting by the following wait and retry: *Cannot find user or service principal in graph database*

 ## Step 5: Add an ssh key to your resource group